 Of course, no pocket knife is good if it cannot be easily opened.
 One of the things that are great about the Kershaw Concierge is that it offers a great fit and finishing for an affordable knife.
 It features a button-style lock which makes opening a breeze but helps to reduce the chance of the knife opening when you are not intentionally using it.

 The lock is okay but not as great as some of the locks on other Kershaw models.
 Many people have complained that there seems to be a part that sticks with the lock.

 Final Thoughts on the Kershaw Concierge

 Benchmade Knives is another high-quality brand that many knife enthusiasts love.
-They are a manufacturer of high quality and innovative fixed knives and folding knives.
-The company got their start in 1979.
+They are a manufacturer of high-quality and innovative fixed knives and folding knives.
+The company got its start in 1979.
 The company started with the name Bali-Song.
 They later changed their name to the Pacific Cutlery Corporation in 1988.
-However, when they moved from California to Clackamas, Oregon, the company again changed their name, this time to Benchmade.
+However, when they moved from California to Clackamas, Oregon, the company again changed its name, this time to Benchmade.

 Benchmade – About the Company